On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

 \subsubsection{Previous results}

-We will now return to the statistical inconsistency of Maximum Parsimony hinted at in the introduction.
+We will now return to the statistical inconsistency of MP hinted at in the introduction.
 A tree reconstruction method is called \emph{consistent} if the probability of it reconstructing the correct tree converges to certainty as the sequence length tends to infinity.
 The reconstructed tree is considered correct if it matches the generating tree up to the position of the root, since the root generally cannot be determined without additional assumptions (taken from \citep{Steel-Penny}).

-We have already seen that Maximum Parsimony is statistically inconsistent in the so-called Felsenstein-zone \cite{Felsensteinzone}, where long edges may be incorrectly grouped together due to long branch attraction.
+We have already seen that MP is statistically inconsistent in the so-called Felsenstein zone \cite{Felsensteinzone}, where long edges may be incorrectly grouped together due to a phenomenon known as long branch attraction.

-In the following we will analyze how applying Maximum Parsimony to $k$-tuples of characters instead of single characters influences its statistical properties, in particular its statistical inconsistency.
+In the following we will analyze how applying MP to $k$-tuples of characters instead of single characters influences its statistical properties, in particular its statistical inconsistency.
 Note that switching from single-site data to $k$-tuple-site data has two effects.
 On the one hand, the size of the alphabet increases (the size of the alphabet for $k$-tuple-site data is $r^k$ if the original alphabet contains $r$ elements).

-On the other hand, by switching from characters to $k$-tuples the amount of input data for Maximum Parsimony decreases.
-For an alignment with $n$ characters, there will be just $\lceil \frac{n}{k} \rceil$ $k$-tuples, whereby the last tuple could be composed of fewer than $k$ columns.
+On the other hand, by switching from characters to $k$-tuples, the amount of input data for MP decreases.
+For an alignment with $m$ characters, there will be just $\lceil \frac{m}{k} \rceil$ $k$-tuples, whereby the last tuple could be composed of fewer than $k$ columns.

-Moreover, note that in combining certain types of single characters we may also lose information.